Keeper-Wallet/Keeper-Wallet-Extension/README.md

 - `14` - configures sponsorship
 - `15` - modifies the asset script
 - `16` - calls the function from a dApp script
+- `18` - executes the attached call script without assigning the script to an account.

 Example: